Generic Name: amoxicillin and clavulanate potassium (am OK i SIL in KLAV ue LAN ate poe TAS ee um)

 Amoxicillin and clavulanate potassium can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Amoxicillin and clavulanate potassium can make birth control pills less effective.
-Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking amoxicillin and clavulanate potassium.
+Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking this medicine.

 Before taking this medicine

-You should not use amoxicillin and clavulanate potassium if you are allergic to it, or if:
+You should not use this medicine if you are allergic to amoxicillin and clavulanate, or if:

 you have severe kidney disease (or if you are on dialysis);